-int select(int nD, fd\set \rD, fd\set \wD, fd\set \eD, struct timeval \to);
+int select(int nD, fd_set rD, fd_set wD, fd_set eD, struct timeval to);

 The select() function is blocking, it blocks until any monitored descriptor changes the status on the monitored feature.
-However, a timeout can be specified by the caller (to), in that case even without a status change, it returns after the specified period.
-The last argument can be NULL (no timeout) this means block forever until some status change.
+However, a timeout (to) may be specified by the caller, in that case, even without a status change, it returns after the specified period of time.
+The last argument may also be NULL (no timeout) this means block forever until some status change.

-When called, the select() function returns either -1 (an error occurred), 0 (timeout expired) or the number of descriptors with status change.
+When called, the select() function returns either -1 (an error occurred), 0 (timeout expired) or the number of descriptors with a status change.

-To actually know which descriptors' status has changed, an analysis of provided set of descriptors is required, this function changes the values stored in rD, wD, eD and to (successive calls to this function must always pre-initialize these values).
+To actually know which descriptors' status has changed, an analysis of provided set of descriptors is required, this function changes the values stored in rD, wD, eD and to (in successive calls to this function, we must always pre-initialize these data).

-Internally select() uses a vector to store the descriptors, so in needs to know the size of that vector, that is the role of the first argument (nD), it must always be the biggest descriptor being monitored plus one.
-Maximum value for nD is defined in FD\SETSIZE, usually, 1024.
+Internally, select() uses a vector to store the descriptors, so it needs to know the size of that vector, that's the role of the first argument (nD), it should be at least the biggest descriptor being monitored plus one.
+The maximum value for nD is defined in FD_SETSIZE, usually, 1024.

-select() - handling descriptor sets
+select() - handling descriptors sets

-The fd\set data type is used to specify a set of descriptors.
-A pointer to this data type is used in arguments rD, wD and eD, they should be defined by the select() caller with the descriptors to be checked and they will be then modified by the select() function to contain only the descriptors with a status change.
+The fd_set data type is used to store a set of descriptors.
+Pointers to this data type are used in arguments rD, wD and eD, they should be defined by the caller with the descriptors to be checked, they will be then modified by the select() function to contain only the descriptors with a status change.